 - Bum Genius Pocket Diaper + 2 Bum Genius Inserts (Read My Review Here) + Bamboo Insert – The bamboo insert is just nice for the width of the Bum Genius cover.
 Although you can force the other two Bum Genius inserts together to fit inside the pocket, it will end up very bulky.
 Nonetheless, it’s ok to combine.
 You might not be able to use two buttons on each side, therefore, there would be a loose gap in the thigh area that can invite leaking.

 - Rumparooz Pocket Diaper + Rumparooz Insert (Read My Review Here) + Bamboo Insert – The bamboo insert can fit, but the pocket diaper itself is already bulky.
-Adding the bamboo insert will result to a bulkier combo.
+Adding the bamboo insert will result in a bulkier combo.
 The second bulkiest, in fact, of all the combo I have mentioned here.

 - OsoCozy Prefold (Read My Review Here) + Bamboo Insert + Best Bottoms Cover/Thirsties Duo Cover/Imagine Baby Pockets – Call me crazy now but yes, I tried them.
 This is the bulkiest combination of all.
 Nevertheless, IT HAS GOOD RESULTS.
 The prefold absorbed all the fluids nicely while the bamboo insert kept my daughter’s skin dry.

 Why Do I Need To Use The Charcoal Bamboo Insert?
 Are the default inserts not enough?